Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 No class action system exists.
 However, it is possible to bundle claims through assignments or to combine several separate actions in the same case in one proceeding.

-On February 18 2015 the Dusseldorf Higher Regional Court issued a key ruling concerning assignments to so-called ‘action vehicles’ ‒ that is, legal entities which are established for the sole purpose of serving as the claiming entity for a number of individual claims acquired from different undertakings that were potentially damaged by a cartel.
+On 18 February 2015 the Dusseldorf Higher Regional Court issued a key ruling concerning assignments to so-called ‘claims vehicles’ ‒ that is, legal entities which are established for the sole purpose of serving as the claiming entity for a number of individual claims acquired from different undertakings that were potentially damaged by a cartel.
 The court found that the assignment of 36 damages claims to Belgian vehicle Cartel Damage Claims SA (CDC) was invalid due to breach of public policy, as CDC was not in a position to pay court and defence fees in case of defeat.

 Immunity and leniency